Improved Bug Localization with AI Agents Leveraging Hypothesis and Dynamic Cognition: Conclusion

 \section{Conclusion}

 Software bugs undermine system reliability and security, leading to significant financial losses~\cite{atAndT_1, BI_crowdstrike}.
 To address these long-standing challenges, we introduce \textit{CogniGent}, a technique designed to overcome the limitations of IR and AI-based bug localization by enabling causal reasoning, dependency-aware navigation, and context-managed code exploration.
 CogniGent applies human-inspired Dynamic Cognitive Debugging within an LLM-driven agentic workflow to formulate hypotheses, traverse interconnected components, and trace fault propagation to identify underlying causes.
-To evaluate CogniGent’s performance, we use three widely adopted metrics in bug localization—Mean Average Precision (MAP), Mean Reciprocal Rank (MRR), and HIT@K—and observed substantial improvements: 23.33\% and 38.57\% gains in MAP at the document and method levels, respectively, and 25.14\% and 53.74\% gains in MRR across the same levels of granularity.

-Building on this, we plan to capture finer-grained structural relationships and extend our agentic workflow to better assist developers in locating and resolving bugs.
+To evaluate CogniGent’s performance, we use three widely adopted metrics in bug localization--Mean Average Precision (MAP), Mean Reciprocal Rank (MRR), and HIT@K—and observed substantial improvements: 23.33\% and 38.57\% gains in MAP at the document and method levels, respectively, and 25.14\% and 53.74\% gains in MRR across the same levels of granularity.
+Building on these results, we plan to capture finer-grained structural relationships and extend our agentic workflow to further support bug resolution.